athinakantis/full-stack-countries-app/README.md

 **Pros:**

 -   I don't have to dig through a long CSS file or multiple CSS files to edit the styling
 -   Syntax is easy with a very nice [Cheat Sheet](https://nerdcave.com/tailwind-cheat-sheet) to look through

 **Cons:**

 -   Components can become cluttered

+### Testing using Cypress

+I was pleasantly surprised seeing UI testing in action using Cypress.